zhangdongxu/title_labeling/README.md

    #load a model and generate a full ranking list given a query.
 Here we suggest you load a cleaned model.
    python3 descriptor.py -q --model model_path_you_want_to_load --query_string 电影 > DianYing.list

-   #load a model and evaluate it with a evaluation set and a ranking method
+   #load a model and evaluate it with a evaluation set
-   python3 descriptor.py -e --testset evaluation.p --score_method and --partial_rank --model input_model_path
+   python3 descriptor.py -e --testset data/evaluation.p --partial_rank --model input_model_path
    ```

 5. You can import descriptor.py and instantiate `class Descriptor` or `class DescriptorWeightedWindow`  etc. Or you can inherit them for your needs.